wri/carbon-budget/readme.md

 The order in which the individual stages must be run is very specific; many scripts depend on the outputs of other scripts.
 Looking at the files that must be downloaded for the script to run will show what files must already be created and therefore what scripts must have already been run.
-Alternatively, you can look at `run_full_model.py` to see the order in which model stages are run.
+Alternatively, you can look at the top of `run_full_model.py` to see the order in which model stages are run.
 The date component of the output directory on s3 generally must be changed in `constants_and_names.py` for each output file unless a date argument is provided on the command line.